wjbryant/taboverride.style/README.md

 Style extension for [Tab Override](https://github.com/wjbryant/taboverride) 4.0+

-This extension adds a `tabOverride` CSS class to textarea elements when Tab Override is enabled.
+This extension adds `tabOverrideEnabled` and `tabOverrideActive` CSS classes to textarea elements when Tab Override is enabled and active.

 ## Usage